leonardt/fault/README.md

 tester.circuit.O.expect(0, msg="my error message")
 ```

-or you can pass a printf style message using a tuple.
+or you can pass a printf/$display style message using a tuple.
 The first argument
 should be the format string, the subsequent arguments are the format values,
 e.g.
 ```python